 In addition to improving overstory structure on Brushy Creek, our use of the sawhead feller to manage understory fuels resulted in notable reductions in brush cover (36-40%) and small increases in herbaceous cover (6-13%).
-This was an important management objective because successful restoration efforts in an open longleaf pine system are reliant on groundcover fuels that allow low-intensity, repeated intervals of fire (Gilliam and Platt 1999; Outcalt and Brockway 2010).
+This was an important management objective because successful restoration efforts in an open longleaf pine system are reliant on groundcover fuels that allow low-intensity, repeated intervals of fire (Gilliam & Platt 1999).

 Timber marking and thinning, followed by traditional mulching is an expensive management technique relative to our approach, estimated at \$923.29 more per hectare.
-This estimation could vary, however, with mulching cost being highly variable depending on vegetation type, density, and other factors.
-Also, our cost efficiencies were the result of pairing brush management and harvest operation, allowing us to opportunistically reduce brush management at a cost not normally sustainable without the timber harvest.

-An important caveat when using our approach is that brushy understory fuels are not masticated, as is the case with traditional mulching.
-This results in relatively coarse fuels, and a post-thinning fuel type that requires a cautious first entry prescribed fire.
-Additionally, fuels not treated with subsequent control methods planned on Brushy Creek, such as fire or herbicide, would readily resprout and reestablish themselves over time.
+This estimation could vary across fuel types, however, and is reliant on timber harvest being a necessary management practice.
+Also, important caveat when using our approach is that brushy understory fuels are not masticated like in traditional mulching, and resprouting could occur without follow-up treatments.
 Despite this, our methods could serve as one potential strategy in a landscape where brush management conventions are evidenced to have little impact at larger scales (Scholtz et al. 2021).
 Our conclusion is that operator select can be a viable option for managing the outcomes of a thinning harvest in the southeast U.S. longleaf pine ecosystem.
-We also documented successful outcomes in stands of varying age.
 However, it is important that the harvest operation be closely supervised, and consistent and prompt feedback provided to loggers during the operation.
 Furthermore, not all scenarios are appropriate for our approach, with timber marking required when creating more complex longleaf stand structure, such as in group or patch selection regeneration methods (Cannon et al. 2022).
 For our study, high densities of standing volume allowed for a relatively straightforward harvest prescription, with goals of maintaining larger, quality longleaf pine trees.
 Stand openness, achieved from managing brush at a significant cost discount, also enabled our goal of managing towards a forest structure conducive to reintroducing fire and increasing water resource benefits.